GameServerManagers/LinuxGSM-Docs/commands/test-alert.md

 # test-alert

-The `test-alert` command is used to send test alerts.
-To ensure that configured alerts are functioning
+The `test-alert` command is used to send a test alert.
+To ensure that configured alerts are functioning and being recieved.

 ## Commands

-Standard: ./gameserver test-alert Short: ./gameserver ta
+Standard: `./gameserver test-alert`

+Short: `./gameserver ta`